angelcymak/angelcymak.github.io/pytorch_logistic-regression/README.md

-# League of Legends Match Outcome Prediction Using Logistic Regression in PyTorch
+# Match Outcome Prediction Using Logistic Regression in PyTorch

 ### Introduction